-Although all routes of administration are listed for each drug in Table 3, the intramuscular (IM) route is used only when no other access is available.
+Although Table 3 lists all routes of administration, the intramuscular (IM) route is used only when no other access is available.
 IM delivery is painful, is associated with erratic absorption of drug, and may lead to sterile abscess formation or fibrosis of the tissues.
 This is particularly important when more than one or two doses of a drug are to be given.

 |Drug Category||Medication||Dose||Available Route||Comment(s)||Reference(s)|

 |5-HT3 = 5-hydroxytryptamine-3; bid = twice a day; CINV = chemotherapy-induced nausea and vomiting; EPS = extrapyramidal symptoms; IM = intramuscular; IV = intravenous; NK-1 = neurokinin-1; PO = oral; PR = rectal; qd = every day; SL = sublingual; SQ = subcutaneous.|